wavefrontHQ/docs/pages/doc/csp_invite-AoA-users_tutorial.md

 1. Click your username and click **My Account**.
 2. On the **My Roles** tab you can see what organization roles are assigned to you.

-If do not have the VMware Cloud **Organization Owner** or **Organization Administrator** role assigned, you need to request them.
+If you do not have the VMware Cloud **Organization Owner** or **Organization Administrator** role assigned, you need to request them.
 To understand who the VMware Cloud **Organization Owner** or **Organization Administrator** users are, you can chat with our Technical Support team or file a VMware Cloud services support request.
 See [How do I get support](https://docs.vmware.com/en/VMware-Cloud-services/services/Using-VMware-Cloud-Services/GUID-E4DC731F-C039-4FB2-949E-9A61584CD5BF.html) in the VMware Cloud services product documentation.

 ## Example 1: Invite a New User and Assign Service Roles